iwandwip/Kinematrix/README.md

 - Modular support for a wide range of **inputs and outputs**.
 - Pre-built utilities for **sensors**, **communication modules**, and **data handling**.
 - Beginner-friendly API with scalability for advanced use cases.

 ---

+## **Compatibility**
+Kinematrix is designed to work with a wide range of microcontrollers:

+- **ESP32** - All variants of ESP32-based development boards
+- **ESP8266** - NodeMCU, Wemos D1 Mini, and other ESP8266-based boards
+- **AVR** - Arduino Uno, Nano, Mega, Mini, and other AVR-based Arduino boards

+---